crate/croud/docs/commands/cloud-configurations.rst

 ``cloud-configurations list``
 =============================

     Lists all configurations of CrateDB Cloud.
-Optionally it returns org specific values.
+Optionally it returns org or user specific values.

 .. argparse::
    :module: croud.__main__